 Dr. John Zhuang Yang has served as our independent director since September 3, 2007.
 Dr. Yang is currently the Dean of the Beijing International M.B.A.
 Program at Peking University.
 He also serves as a full professor at National School of Development of Peking University and holds a tenured professorship at Fordham University's graduate school of business.
 Dr. Yang currently also serves as an independent director of Tristate Holdings Limited, a company listed on the Hong Kong Stock Exchange.
-Dr. Yang holds a Ph.D. degree in business administration from Columbia University, a master's degree in international and public affairs from the Woodrow Wilson School of Public and International Affairs at Princeton University, and a bachelor's degree from the English Language and Literature Department of Peking University.
+Dr. Yang holds a Ph.D. degree in business administration from Columbia University, a master's degree in sociology from Columbia University, a master's degree in international and public affairs from the Woodrow Wilson School of Public and International Affairs at Princeton University, and a bachelor's degree from the English Language and Literature Department of Peking University.